 38906 Mt Gilead Rd Leesburg, VA 20175

 Willowcroft produces red, white, and rose wines.
 Tour around the red-painted barn buildings while you take in panoramic views of Loudoun Valley.
 The house, tennis courts and pool on the property are private.
 Be sure to follow their directions and not GPS: http://willowcroftwine.com/visit-us/.
-Dogs are allowed on the grounds, in the picnic area and in the tasting room.
+Dogs are allowed on the grounds and in the picnic area**.